Finding active things to do with your children is easy to do in Champaign-Urbana

 Located at the edge of Southwest Center near the Curtis Road exit of I-57, the size of the building (opened in 2012) will take your breath away as you pull up.

-Some of our favorite ways to enjoy the YMCA together as a family are to head to open swim over the weekend (we love Friday nights during the winter), race each other up the rock climbing wall and practice basketball together.
-There are dozens of things you can choose from when it comes to spending time together at the Y. And even if you’re dropping your kids off at the Family Adventure Room while you take an exercise class, you’re still heading to the facility to be active together, even if you’re doing separate activities part of the time you are there.
+Some of our favorite ways to enjoy the YMCA together as a family are the open swim times during the weekend (we love Friday nights during the winter); racing each other up the rock climbing wall; and practicing basketball together.
+There are dozens of things you can choose from when it comes to spending time together at the Y. And even if you’re dropping your kids off at the Family Adventure Room while you take an exercise class, you’re still heading to the facility to be active together.

 The YMCA is a local non-profit organization that is committed to offering financial assistance to keep Y programs available to all, regardless of ability to pay.
-Contact them for more info.
+Contact the Y for more info.